My Homepage

 The Spanish Apron

-The History of Rosquillas: A Sweet Journey Through Time
+The History of Spanish Rosquillas: A Sweet Journey Through Time

 The origins of rosquillas can be traced back to ancient Mediterranean civilizations, where similar circular-shaped pastries were enjoyed.
 Over time, these treats made their way to the Iberian Peninsula and became a popular delicacy in Spain.
 The word “rosquilla” comes from the Latin term “rotae,” which means “wheels” or “rings.”